seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-every command that read analyst/live.json, with the row count it returned the anchor price of every published level, and the two touch probabilities printed beside each R:R the source class that answered per carried catalyst: primary / archive / reported / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5
+every command that read analyst/live.json, with the row count it returned the anchor price of every published level, and the two touch probabilities printed beside each R:R the stop derivation of every published row: the substituted reference, the edge it was cut at, the distance returned and the capped / floored flags (§4) the source class that answered per carried catalyst: primary / archive / reported / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5